KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$f(x_{i+1},t_{i+1})h + x_i - x_{i+1} = 0$$

 where $t_{i+1}$, $x_i$, and $h$ are all known, and $x_{i+1}$ is still unknown.
 This is often called Backward Euler Method.
 Depending on $f$, this can be a really ugly, nonlinear equation and may require numerical methods to find the zero that yields the desired $x_{i+1}$.
-Note that it would take infinite iterations to find the exact zero, so the user is responsible for setting some acceptable tolerance value close to zero to approximate x_{i+1}.
-Smaller tolerances yield more accurate results but require a longer run time.
+Note that it would take infinite iterations to find the exact zero, so the user is responsible for setting some acceptable tolerance value close to zero to approximate $x_{i+1}$.
+Smaller tolerances yield more accurate results but require a longer computational run time.
 Forward and Backward Euler are both considered one-step methods because they only rely on information from the previous step to calculate the next.

 Having methods for solving otherwise unsolveable problems is a powerful tool, but the question remains: how accurate are these approximations, and how stable?